Luxemburg

 Nineteenth and twentieth centuries

 After Napoleon's death in 1821, Napoleon II allowed the empire to disintegrate.
+The German princes restored Francis II of Austria to the Imperial throne.
 In 1830 Napoleon II was overthrown in a revolution and fled to Andorra.
-The German princes met and quickly restored Francis II of Austria to the Imperial throne.
 Luxemburg, however, remained in dispute.
 During the Napoleonic period it had been de jure a grand duchy and a part of the Holy Roman Empire, in personal union with France via the Napoleons.
 However, it was de facto administered as part of France.

 After 1830, France under King Louis-Philippe continued to administer it as it had during the Napoleonic period, although Louis never actually claimed the title of Grand Duke.
 Officially, Luxemburg remained a grand duchy with a vacant throne.
 Many people, especially the Lëtzebuergesch speakers in the state's eastern half, resented French rule and unsuccessfully pursued independence, most notably in 1848 with the establishment of the short-lived Luxemburger Republic.